 31. Amravati, Maharashtra

-Named after the famous Ambadevi Temple, Amravati is known for its spectacular religious structures and their spiritual vibes.
-The intricately-built Ambavati temple, Shri Venkateshwara Swamy Temple and Shri Krishna Temple reflect architectural excellence and attract devotees throughout the year.
+Named after the famous Ambadevi Temple, Amravati is known for its spectacular religious structures and spiritual vibes.
+The intricately-built Ambavati Temple, Shri Venkateshwara Swamy Temple, and Shri Krishna Temple reflect architectural excellence and attract devotees throughout the year.
 Apart from the temples, you may also visit Chikhaldara hill station, Muktagiri Jain pilgrimage centre and Melghat Tiger Reserve.
 You can also explore Hurricane Point, Devi Point and Prospect Point for some exquisite nature photography.

 32. Durshet, Maharashtra